 This tall member of the Aster family features clusters of deep purple blooms in mid-summer and mid-fall.
 It naturalizes easily in average to loamy, moist to wet soils in full or part sun.
 If a shorter plant is desired, prune it back in spring to about 2 feet.
-Prune plants to different heights to achieve an attractive, variable blooming effect.
+Pruning plants to different heights can create an attractive, variable blooming effect.

 Use in a rain garden, cottage garden, meadow, along streams or ponds or the back of the border.